steevenakintilo/TwitterGiveawayBot/README.md

 - Don't put a min_time and max_time too low otherwise you will be locked then ban for spamming I think 45 seconds for min_time and 300 seconds for max_time is good but you can still but the time you want
 - To avoid getting blocked for ban it's better to do giveaways during day time and not the night to act more human
-- Fell free to modify as you wish the configuration.yml file to have the best giveaway bot you wantFell free to update the code or even add more features to it.
+- Fell free to modify as you wish the configuration.yml file to have the best giveaway bot you want
+- Fell free to update the code or even add more features to it.

 Hope this code will help you win more giveaways on twitter.